Doc Medich

-George Francis "Doc" Medich (born December 9, 1948) is a former professional baseball player who pitched in the Major Leagues from 1972–1982.
-He was a medical student at the University of Pittsburgh, and acquired the nickname "Doc" during his early baseball career.
+George Francis "Doc" Medich (born December 9, 1948) is an American former professional baseball player who pitched in the Major Leagues from 1972 to 1982.
+He was a medical student at the University of Pittsburgh School of Medicine, and acquired the nickname "Doc" during his early baseball career.

 Early years

 While in college, Medich (of Serbian descent) pitched for the Pitt baseball team and played tight end on the Pittsburgh Panthers football team.

 Professional career

 Draft and minors

-Medich was drafted by the New York Yankees in the 30th round of the 1970 Major League Baseball draft, and spent three seasons as a starting pitcher in their farm system, going 21-13 over that span with a 2.27 ERA.
+Medich was drafted by the New York Yankees in the 30th round of the 1970 Major League Baseball draft, and spent three seasons as a starting pitcher in their farm system, going 21–13 over that span with a 2.27 ERA.

 New York Yankees

 Medich received a call to the majors in September 1972, facing four batters in his major league debut, giving up two singles and two walks.
-From there, Medich improved substantially, as he went 14-9 with a 2.95 ERA in 1973 to finish third in American League Rookie of the Year balloting.
+From there, Medich improved substantially, as he went 14–9 with a 2.95 ERA in 1973 to finish third in American League Rookie of the Year balloting.
 He was also the last Yankee winning pitcher at the original Yankee Stadium, pitching a shutout on September 29, 1973 against the Detroit Tigers.
 In 1974, Medich won a career high 19 games for the Yankees, tied with teammate Pat Dobson for most wins on the team.
-Following a 1975 season in which he went 16-16 with a 3.50 ERA, the Yankees sent Medich to the Pittsburgh Pirates for Willie Randolph, Dock Ellis and Ken Brett on December 11, 1975.
+Following a 1975 season in which he went 16–16 with a 3.50 ERA, the Yankees sent Medich to the Pittsburgh Pirates for Willie Randolph, Dock Ellis and Ken Brett on December 11, 1975.